csc7/PP1_CI_TGC/README.md

 * Stackoverflow:
     * Borders of input fields in forms: accessed on June 17th, 2021, at 3:15, at https://stackoverflow.com/questions/3397113/how-to-remove-focus-border-outline-around-text-input-boxes-chrome
     * Solution to show modal window above page elements: copied on June 19th, 2021, at 3:17, from https://stackoverflow.com/questions/10636667/bootstrap-modal-appearing-under-background
+    * Alignment on anchor element on top: accessed on June 20th, 2021, at 0:48, at https://stackoverflow.com/questions/924282/why-is-vertical-aligntext-top-not-working-in-css
 * Home page video: "Wind Turbine on a Field at Sunrise", downloaded on June 9th, 2021, at 22:38, from https://www.pexels.com/video/wind-turbine-on-a-field-at-sunrise-857010/
 * Videos:
     * Home page: invisiblepower, Wind Turbine on a Field at Sunrise, downloaded on June 9th, 2021, at 22:38, from https://www.pexels.com/video/wind-turbine-on-a-field-at-sunrise-857010/